starfederation/datastar/site/static/md/guide/going_deeper.md

 Browsers don't care about your application – they care about rendering hypermedia.
 For example, if you visit a membership website as a guest, you'll likely see a generic landing page and a login option.
 Only once you log in will you see links to member-only content.
 This has huge benefits.

 - Each interaction determines the next valid state.
-- When implemented correctly, all logic resides in the backend, eliminating the need for client-side routing, validation, etc.
+- When implemented correctly, all logic resides in the backend, eliminating the need for frontend routing, validation, etc.
 - HTML can be generated from any language.

 ## Unlearning